 Strong salicylic acid preparations can cause irritation if left on the skin for too long.
 Further, the body may absorb too much salicylic acid if used over large areas of the skin.
 Salicylic acid may also weaken hair shafts and make them more likely to break, leading to temporary hair loss.
 Please consult your health care professional if you experience any complications.

-Tar derived from coal and wood (e.g., juniper and pine) is used for medicinal purposes.
+Tar derived from coal and pine wood is used for medicinal purposes.
 However, coal tar is most commonly used to treat psoriasis.
 Tar can help slow the rapid growth of skin cells and restore the skin’s smooth appearance.
 In addition, it can help reduce the inflammation, itching, and scaling of psoriasis.
 Tar products can vary dramatically from brand to brand.
 Generally, the higher the concentration of tar, the more potent the product.

 Tar can irritate, redden and dry the skin.
 You should test a tar product on a small area of the skin first.
 If reddening occurs, try applying the tar on top of a moisturizer.
 Tar can stain clothing, bed linen, and light-colored hair.
 Tar can also make skin more sensitive to sunlight, so be sure to wash it off thoroughly, use sunscreen, and monitor your sun exposure.
 Tar remains active on the skin for at least 24 hours, so limit your time outdoors as you will be at an increased risk of sunburn during this period.